 Before you start the TelcoGenerator app, you should configure it to send data to the Azure Event Hubs you created earlier.

 TelcoGenerator\TelcoGenerator\telcodatagen.exe.configfile in a text editor of your choice (There is more than one .config file, so be sure that you open the right one.)

 <appSettings>element in the config file with the following details:

 - Set the value of the EventHubName key to the value of the EntityPath in the connection string.

-- Set the value of the Microsoft.ServiceBus.ConnectionString key to the connection string without the EntityPath value that is the value you got from step 5 in the previous section.
+- Set the value of the Microsoft.ServiceBus.ConnectionString key to the connection string without the EntityPath value (don't forget to remove the semicolon that precedes it).

 Save the file.

-Next open a command window, change to the folder where you have is unzipped the TelcoGenerator application and enter the following command:
+Next open a command window and change to the folder where you unzipped the TelcoGenerator application.
+Then enter the following command:

 This command takes the following parameters:

 - Number of call data records per hour.